soumyaraj21/Grow_Me_Organic_Assignment/README.md

 Normal Mode

-Tracks individual selections via a Set of selected row IDs
+Tracks individual selections using a Set of selected row IDs

 Bulk Mode

-Uses global index calculation to decide whether a row should be selected
+Uses global index calculation to determine whether a row should be selected

 Explicit deselections are tracked separately